monarch-initiative/phenomics/docs/index.md

-The Phenomics workshop series brings together stakeholders from various backgrounds and different disciplines to discuss the translational bioinformatics projects listed below.
+The Phenomics workshop series is a series of conferences and community gatherings to coalesce phenomics informatics data structures, ontologies, algorithms, and tools.

 #### Workshops